BIFA set to launch young freight forwarders networking group

-The British International Freight Association (BIFA) is to issue a revised set of standard terms ...
+The British International Freight Association (Bifa) is set to launch a networking group for young ...

 The British International Freight Association (BIFA) has added three new seminar dates for forwarders needing a greater understanding of several developments that will hit the industry in 2016.